|The SDRPlay RSP2pro (left) and RSP1a receivers (right)|

 An example of a radio where this is done - albeit of different architecture - is the Icom IC-7300 which has nine overlapping band-pass filters that cover 160 through 10 meters.
 While the reasons for the '7300 having many filters has as much to do with its being a "direct sampling" 2 type of SDR, good filtering on the signal path of any type of receiver - SDR or "HDR" (Hardware Defined Radio - or an "old school" analog type) is always a good idea

 If this many filters had been implemented on the SDRPlay, there would be enough filtering to prevent a significant harmonic response.
 In the case of the RSP1a, this was not done - partly to allow 5-8 MHz of continuous coverage without being significantly impacted by the filters in many cases, but more likely it was done due to practical reasons of economics 3 : There are just three filters used for covering all of the "HF" amateur bands 160 through 10 meters: One that covers up to 2 MHz, another that covers 2-12 MHz and third that covers 12-30 MHz: This information is covered in the RSP1a technical information document ( https://www.sdrplay.com/wp-content/uploads/2018/01/RSP1A-Technical-Information-R1P1.pdf )

 The sensitivity to harmonics was tested with the RSP1a's local oscillator (but not necessarily the virtual receiver) tuned to 3.7 MHz 4 .
-For reasons related to symmetry, it is odd harmonics that will elicit the strongest response which means that it will respond to signals around (3.7 MHz * 3) = 11.1 MHz.
+For reasons likely related to circuit symmetry, it is odd harmonics that will elicit the strongest response which means that it will respond to signals around (3.7 MHz * 3) = 11.1 MHz.
 "Because math", this spurious response will be inverted spectrally - which is to say that a signal that is 100 kHz above 11.1 MHz - at 11.2 MHz - will appear 100 kHz below 3.7 MHz at 3.6 MHz.
 (It's likely that there are also weaker responses at frequencies around 5 times the local oscillator, but these are - for the most part - adequately suppressed by the filtering.)